JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_ui.md

 ### `should()` Methods

-The Test SDK adds extension methods on UI components that poll a condition until it holds or the timeout elapses (`DEFAULT_FIND_TIMEOUT`, 15 seconds by default).
+The Test SDK adds extension methods on UI components that poll a condition until it holds or the timeout elapses (15 seconds by default).
-Each method returns the same component, so calls can be chained, and a `WaitForException` is thrown when the condition is not met in time.
+Each method returns the same component, so calls can be chained, and a [`WaitForException`](%gh-ic%/platform/remote-driver/test-sdk/src/com/intellij/driver/sdk/waits.kt) is thrown when the condition is not met in time.

 ```kotlin
 // waits until the condition returns true